ripta/rt/README.md

 Kubernetes manifests) strewn across multiple directories or files, with any number of documents per file.

-Supports YAML, JSON, TOML, HCLv2, GOB, and CSV as input and output.
+Supports YAML, JSON, TOML, HCLv2, GOB, CSV, and MessagePack as input and output.

 - HCLv2 output is experimental, due to the way that HCLv2 is schema-driven and the lack of a way to represent the schema in structfiles.
 - CSV does not support nested maps.
 CSV treats each row as a separate document.
   The first row of a CSV file is assumed to be the header.

-The formats YAML, JSON, and GOB support multiple documents in one stream.
+- YAML, JSON, and GOB support multiple documents in one stream.

 Resulting diff currently only in unified diff of YAML (see example).